 On March 24, 1992, the Oakland Athletics claimed Horsman off waivers from the Blue Jays.
-In 92, Horsman played in his only full major league season, going 2-1 with 1 save and a 2.49 ERA in 58 games.
+That year, Horsman played in his only full major league season, going 2-1 with 1 save and a 2.49 ERA in 58 games.
 Horsman spent the 1993 season, with the AAA Tacoma Rainiers, where he went 1-2 with 3 saves and a 4.28 ERA in 26 games and the A's where he went 2-0 with a 5.40 ERA in 40 games.
 He split the 1994 season, between Tacoma and Oakland, going 1-0 with a 2.57 ERA in 7 games with the Rainiers, and 0-1 with a 4.91 ERA in 33 games with the A's.

 He was released by the A's on December 5, 1994.

 The Minnesota Twins signed Horsman on April 6, 1995.
 He went 1-0 with a 10.38 ERA in 16 games with the AAA Salt Lake Buzz and went 0-0 with a 7.00 ERA in 6 games with the Twins.
 He was released by the Twins on August 8th.

 Horsman returned from Taiwan in 1998, to sign with the Baltimore Orioles.
 Horsman finished his career going 0-0 with a 2.92 ERA in 8 games with the AAA Rochester Red Wings.
-The Orioles offered Horsman the job of Batting Practice Pitcher for the Orioles, which Horsman held from 1998 to 2004.
+The Orioles offered Horsman the job of batting practice pitcher for the major league team, which Horsman held from 1998 to 2004.

 Horsman pitched in the 2005 Baseball Canada Senior Championship with the Darmouth Moosehead Dry.
 He was the pitching coach of the Auburn Doubledays in 2009-2010, Lansing Lugnuts in 2011-2014, and Dunedin Blue Jays in 2015, and New Hampshire Fisher Cats in 2016.